square-it/flogo-config-mgmt/consul/README.md

 INFO   [activity-flogo-log] - Profile file message
 ```

-The property value in the profile file has overridden Consul.
+The property value in the profile file has overridden the Consul value.

 The Consul API is not even called since the value of the property was resolved successfully by a resolver with a higher
 priority.

+However the Consul resolver is still configured and active for potential other properties to resolve.

 #### with Consul, overriding with an environment variable